glassb/solar-forecast/README.md

 # Solar Energy Production Forecaster

 This Python program generates a short-term energy production forecast for a residential rooftop PV system.
 The program uses a series of linear regression models that estimates energy production 15 minutes into the future based on current metrics.
+Predictions are recursivelly fed back to the model to generate a longer term forecast.

 ## Results
-Tested on a 7-day period in early May 2025, the model forecasted total energy production with 97-99% accuracy (depending on model run).
+Tested on data from a 7-day period in early May 2025, the model forecasted total energy production with 97-99% accuracy (depending on model run).

 <img width="1060" alt="Screenshot 2025-01-08 at 15 50 06" src="https://github.com/user-attachments/assets/5ab7406f-fd7d-470a-aaaf-74f40518df6a" />